richpeck/exception_handler/README.md

 ## Custom Exceptions

-Due to popular demand, we investigated how to add custom exceptions.
+Due to popular demand, we investigated how to add **custom exceptions**.

-Turns out the functionality is *already* built into Rails [`config.action_dispatch.rescue_responses`][rescue_responses]:
+Turns out the functionality is *already* built into Rails [`config.action_dispatch.rescue_responses`][rescue_responses] ↴

 ![ActionDispatch][config.action_dispatch.rescue_responses]

-Because the browser can only read `4xx` or `5xx` HTTP errors, any exceptions raised inside Rails have to be "translated".
+Because the browser can only read `4xx` or `5xx` HTTP errors, any exception raised inside Rails has to be interpolated.
 This is handled by the `action_dispatch.rescue_responses` middleware.

-Specifically, you have to register your custom exception against an HTTP response code.
+Specifically, you have to register your custom exception against an [HTTP response code][status_codes].
 This is done as follows:

     #config/application.rb
     config.action_dispatch.rescue_responses["ActionController::YourError"] = :bad_request

-The full list of [Rails HTTP response codes][status_codes] can be found here:
+The full list of Rails HTTP response codes can be found [here][status_codes].
+The default is `bad_request` / `500`.

+We have now built this functionality into `ExceptionHandler` --

+    # config/application.rb
+    config.exception_handler = {
+      custom_exceptions = {
+        "ActionController::MyError" => :bad_request
+      }
+    }

+This just recreates the declarations in our gem.

+May remove the functionality but since so many people requested it, we'll keep it for now.

 ---